Year 1 – PearlsOnly.com comes to Life

 3. I would control the rate of growth, slowing it down to better manage a balance between my work and my personal life.

-Ultimately, being in China did prove to be helpful, but it was not they key to success.
+Ultimately, being in China did prove to be helpful, but it was not the key to success.
 It came with its own host of challenges.
-Finding quality labour was difficult, I had no access to credit, and I spoke no Chinese.
+Finding quality labor was difficult, I had no access to credit, and I spoke no Chinese.
 The catalyst for success was the realization that it’s possible to get a great product source cheaply.
 Having known that, I could have set up shop anywhere else in the world with the same success.